wegnerce/smk_16S_ampseq/README.md

 The repository contains one exemplary pair of files (K6_rep1_R1.fastq.gz + K6_rep1_R2.fastq.gz).

-`config/` contains, besides from the configuration of the workflow (`config/config.yaml`), a tab-separated table `samples.tsv`, which contains a list of all datasets, one per line.
+`config/` contains, besides from the configuration of the workflow (`config/config.yaml`), a tab-separated table `samples.tsv`, which contains a list of all datasets, one per line (and potential metadata, for the workflow only sample names are needed right now).

 `config/config.yaml` should be modified dependent on the used primer set for amplicon sequencing.
 By default, the widely used primer set [341F/785R (Klindworth et al., 2013)](https://academic.oup.com/nar/article/41/1/e1/1164457?login=false) is pre-defined in the `bbduk`settings for primer removal.